pablodecm/paper-inferno/paper/paper.md

 about the subset of interest of the model parameters, which will be referred as $\boldsymbol{\omega}$.
 The concept of statistical
-sufficiency is especially useful to evaluate whether summary statistics are informative.
+sufficiency is especially useful to assess whether summary statistics are informative.
 In the absence of nuisance parameters, classical sufficiency can be characterised by means of the factorisation